-For returns or repairs, please work with Rodrigo Aguayo (rjaguayo@uci.edu, 949-824-5791, SH 315).
-Rodrigo will contact the vendor for its return policy and then proceed accordingly.
+For returns or repairs, please work with the department purchaser.
+They will contact the vendor for its return policy and then proceed accordingly.
 You or your lab are responsible for generating the shipping label using the current FedEx online system (see Mail in Part 2).
 You must have permission from your advisor, as well as a valid KFS account to charge any costs.
 Once the shipping label has been completed, print it out as instructed and see your lab's financial analyst for final authorization before shipping.